akshay2000/ProjectMirror-WindowsPhone/README.md

 If you prefer to learn from code, take a look at `ColorsWP8` project.
 It is a demo app.

 **Prepare your solution**
 First of all, you need to have a project targetted to Windows Phone 8 in your solution.
+You can install the package for Project Mirror using NuGet.
+Search for ProjectMirror in package manager or Run the following command in package manager console:

+    PM> Install-Package ProjectMirror

-Then download this code and add `ProjectMirror` to your solution.
+If you prefer to have all the code, download this project directly and add `ProjectMirror` to your solution.
 Make sure you are using latest versions of assemblies referred by your projects.
 If not, update them using NuGet.

 **Prepare the models**
 Now, I'm going to assume that your app uses MVVM pattern.
 (If it doesn't, [it should](http://stackoverflow.com/questions/1644453/why-mvvm-and-what-are-its-core-benefits).)
 Inherit your model classes from `NotifyBase` and implement `ISyncable` interface on them.
 (Both are available in namespace `ProjectMirror`.)
 Each model which wants to be synced must: